How did Alexander really develop his technique?

 Finding breath as a primary movement and your powerful strain-free voice

-• Module 5 references
+• Module 5 script and references

 • 7

-• Module 7 references
+• Module 6 script and references

 • Delsarte 7: Coming on toes pt 1: Finding the correct standing position with harmonic poise